 I’ve read a number of Smith’s books and enjoyed most of them.
-I especially enjoyed Hotel World, and How to Be Both but wasn’t too fond of The Accidental – although it was okay.
-I actually read this about 4 or 5 days ago but didn’t get the post up.
+I especially enjoyed Hotel World, and How to Be Both but not too fond of The Accidental – although it was okay.

 This one is funny and sad at the same time – it’s just lovable for the humanity of it.
 It’s also a bit scary for the reality.